steveklabnik/rust_for_rubyists/book/chapter-10.md

 `print_vec`, one for a vector of strings and one for a vector of ints.
 The call to `nm`...

-Oh wait, I haven't told you about `nm`!
+Oh wait, I mentioned `nm` before, but let me tell you some more about it now!

 A diversion about nm
 --------------------